RTA Worked with Service Boards and Partners to Move Transit Forward in 2016

 Eleven local paratransit projects continue to operate with the funding we administer from the federal Section 5310 Enhanced Mobility of Seniors and Individuals with Disabilities Program in throughout the RTA region.
 This year, ten projects received additional funding to sustain operations through 2017.

 The RTA updated printed RTA System and Downtown Maps and local Sub-regional Maps were developed for the first time in 20 years.
-And, the RTA’s Transit Benefit Program, which provides lost-cost administration of pre-tax transit benefits for small companies, grew nearly 3% in 2016, adding 122 new companies to the roster.
+And, the RTA’s Transit Benefit Program, which provides low-cost administration of pre-tax transit benefits for small companies, grew nearly 3% in 2016, adding 122 new companies to the roster.
 We are also working to make it easier to do business with the RTA, by launching a new web based vendor procurement portal.

 Goal II: Ensure Financial Viability